dvbelyaev/GettingAndCleaningDataCP/README.md

 # Getting and Cleaning Data Course Project

-This is a repo for Getting and Cleaning Data Course Project.
+This is the repo for Getting and Cleaning Data Course Project.
 It contains next files:

 * CodeBook.md - information about the variables used on the tidy data set.
 * run_analysis.R - script for preparing tidy data set from the original data set.

-Next instruction describes how to get original data set and use script "run_analysis.R".
+Next instruction describes how to get the original data set and use the script "run_analysis.R".

-### How to obtain original data set
+### How to obtain the original data set

 To get original data set please follow next steps.

 1. Download the source date archive from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Unpack the downloaded archive to the suitable directory.
-After unpacking you will get a working directory (\<DIR\>)

-./UCI HAR Dataset/

-which must contain next 8 files (among others):
+After unpacking you will get the working directory (\<DIR\>) ./UCI HAR Dataset/ which must contain next 8 files (among others):

 ./train/subject_train.txt - training list of subjects